baijanathTharu/bntharu-astro/src/pages/blog/2025/advaita-vedanta.md

 Similarly, Maya is the projection of the one unchanging reality—Brahman—as the multiplicity of forms, thoughts, and experiences.
 It is not nothingness; it is appearance, and its power lies in convincing the mind that appearances are ultimately real.

 Why does Maya exist?
-It exists because the awareness (Brahman) is reflected in ignorance (Avidyā).
+It exists because the awareness (Brahman) is reflected in ignorance (Avidya).
 The world, the body, the mind—all are real in experience, but their reality is relative, not absolute.
 They are seen, but they are not the ultimate truth.

 Understanding Maya does not require you to reject life.
 It asks you to see through the illusion gently, to recognize the distinction between what appears and the reality in which it appears.